xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 ### Receiver - Client Processing Guidelines

-It is the responsibility of the client while parsing incoming messages to process the `sender-identiy` content type.
+It is the responsibility of the client while parsing incoming messages to process the `sender-identity` content type.
 The client is responsible for verifying that authenticity of the identity name and optional pfp sent by the peer.
 The clients SHOULD display the most recently received name and optional pfp.
 If no `sender-identity` content type has been sent by a peer, it SHOULD fallback to doing some form of reverse address lookup in order to determine the name of the peer.

 #### Name